All Episodes

 Now, I would say bureaucracy, when you think of bureaucracy, in a sense, you've actually forced people to become cogs in this system that you could think of as sort of a quasi-technology in itself.

-So there's a lot of systems where people play a role and those are good candidates for replacement by more advanced technologies.
+So there's a lot of systems where people play a role, and those are good candidates for replacement by more advanced technologies.

-But there's a lot of other, there's a lot of other jobs where people are fulfilling a fundamentally human function.
+But there's a lot of other jobs where people are fulfilling a fundamentally human function.

 I mean, I think the most clear one is executive agency.